+44 1865 615180

 Radcliffe Observatory Quarter

-In my PhD research I am studying and applying asymptotic methods to magnetohydrodynamic models to help understand new parts in a nuclear fusion reactor.
+In my PhD research I apply asymptotic methods to magnetohydrodynamic models to help understand the flow of liquid metal inside a nuclear fusion reactor.

 I am interested in a broad range of mathematics that applies to real-world problems.
 While my current focus is on modelling continuum systems, with an emphasis on fluid dynamics and electromagnetism, in the past I have worked on discrete and continuum problems in materials modelling, control theory, computational geometry and image processing.